kvenn/zutebot-discord/README.md

 - Shows server count in bot status.
 - Posts server count to popular bot list websites.
 - Support for multiple languages.

+### Newly Added

+- VoiceStateUpdate Handler - Notify associated channels when anyone joins a voice equivalent
+    - Hardcoded to game, code, and riff (game-time, code-time, riff-time)
+    - TODO: Specify associations at guild level
+- CheckNewClips Job - Query for twitch clips and post to a channel
+    - Hardcoded to only do for clips for zutedude
+    - TODO: Allow users to submit their twitch ID and what channel they want them to post to
+    - TODO: Throttling persistence (currenly only in memory?)
+- TwitchClip and XboxMedia Triggers - Auto replace xbox media and twitch clip URLs with Discord native player
+    - TODO: Test if this still works?
+Maybe needs proxy?
+- PresenceUpdate Handler - Game Presensce notifications
+    - Hardcoded to notify channel called "game"
+    - TODO: Specify which channel to send which games / users to
+    - TODO: Throttling persistence (currnely only in memory)

 ### Developer Friendly: